Healthy intestinal flora and nutrition: this is what you eat for a strong stomach & good resistance 🥦🦠

 🥄 Boost mix

-🌾 High-fiber oatmeal and granola
+🌾 Fiber-rich oatmeal and granola

 🍶 Combine with fermented yoghurt

-Why are fibers so important?
+Why is fiber so important?

 What does fiber do for your intestines?